akashyeola/DevOps-PlayBook/Linux/Linux_Commands.md

 chown -R *username:groupname* *directoryName*       To change the ownership of a directory and all its contents recursively, chown --reference=*reference_file* *target_file*    To change the owner of a f/d to match the owner of another f/d

+grep *SPECIFY Phrase* *FileName*                    Searches a string within a file grep -r *SPECIFY Phrase* *FileName*                 Searches a string within a directory

+history             shows previous used commands in list with serial number !*historyNumber*      use command from history referance number

+sort *FileName* 	Reorders a file’s content sort -r       reverse order sort -f       case insensitive sort -n       numerical order

+jobs        	Displays a shell’s running processes with their statuses wget *url*   	Downloads files from a URL wget -o *NameYouWant* *url*    downloads the file and r kill *PID*	Terminates a running process

+top	         Displays running processes and the system’s resource usage and PID

 file	Checks a file’s type
+lsof    list open files
+lsof -u *username*    list open files by User zip *NameYouWant*.zip *FileName*	    Creates ZIP archive unzip *FileName*.zip                    extracts a ZIP archive

+nslookup *domainName*	Queries a domain’s IP address and vice versa nslookup *IPAddress*	Queries a domain’s IP address and vice versa

+netstat                	Shows the system’s network information, like routing and sockets ifconfig sed	                    Finds, replaces, or deletes patterns in a file

-zip and unzip	Creates and extracts a ZIP archive tar	Archives files without compression in a TAR format nano, vi, and jed	Edits a file with a text editor cat	Lists, combines, and writes a file’s content as a standard output grep	Searches a string within a file sed	Finds, replaces, or deletes patterns in a file awk	Finds and manipulates patterns in a file sort	Reorders a file’s content cut	Sections and prints lines from a file tee	Prints command outputs in Terminal and a file
+tar	Archives files without compression in a TAR format nano, vi, and jed	Edits a file with a text editor cat	Lists, combines, and writes a file’s content as a standard output awk	Finds and manipulates patterns in a file

+cut	Sections and prints lines from a file tee	Prints command outputs in Terminal and a file

-su	Runs programs in the current shell as another user useradd and userdel	Creates and removes a user account top	Displays running processes and the system’s resource usage htop	Works like top but with an interactive user interface ps	Creates a snapshot of all running processes uname	Prints information about your machine’s kernel, name, and hardware
+su	Runs programs in the current shell as another user useradd and userdel	Creates and removes a user account htop	Works like top but with an interactive user interface ps	Creates a snapshot of all running processes uname	Prints information about your machine’s kernel, name, and hardware